IBM/ibm_zos_zosmf/docs/source/modules/zmf_workflow.rst

 Synopsis
 --------
-- Ansible module for running z/OS workflows by issuing z/OSMF workflow RESTful services.
+- Operate z/OS workflows by issuing z/OSMF workflow RESTful services.
 - This module supports to compare, start, delete and check a workflow.